 Non-tuition paying attendees can select from single day registration ($100 per day) to full conference registration ($425).
 Some scholarship funds are available to help defray costs.
 IUP students, faculty, or staff not taking the conference for academic

 credit will receive a discounted rate of $100.

 Preregistration is required and can be made by contacting the IUP Office of Conference Services at 724-357-2227.
 Programmatic questions can be made to Crystal at 724-357-1288.
 The complete conference schedule is available at the Mid-Atlantic Research and Training Institute for Community and Behavioral Health Conference website.

 Financial sponsors for the 2017 Summer Conference include Community Care and UPMC Health Plan.

 Other presenters include comedian Gary Owen, reality television star and movie actor from Think

-Like a Man 1 and 2, will share his personal tragedy of losing his brother to heroin in a session open to the public on July 12 at 4:45 p.m. in room 225 of the new Humanities and Social Sciences Building on the IUP campus.
+Like a Man 1 and 2, who will share his personal tragedy of losing his brother to heroin in a free session open to the public on July 12 at 4:45 p.m. in room 225 of the new Humanities and Social Sciences Building on the IUP campus.